johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/newreadme.md

 --------------------------------------------------------------
 # Develop with VsCode

-## Install VsCode
+## Installation
-* Install <a href="https://code.visualstudio.com/download"> Visual Studio Code <a> and start it.
+* Install <a href="https://code.visualstudio.com/download"> Visual Studio Code <a>
-* Open extensions left side panel and install:
+* Open the Govmeeting folder in VsCode
+* Install extensions:
   * “Debugger for Chrome” by Microsoft
   * "C# for Visual Studio Code" by Microsoft
   * "SQL Server (mssql)" by Microsoft
   * "Todo Tree" by Gruntfuggly - shows TODO lines in code (optional)

-## Debug/Run ClientApp & WebApp
+## Build & run ClientApp

-* Open the Govmeeting folder in VsCode
-* Open a terminal pane in VsCode
+In a terminal pane, execute:
- * cd FrontEnd/ClientApp
+ - cd FrontEnd/ClientApp
- * npm install
+ - npm install
+ - npm start

+## Debug ClientApp & WebApp together
- * npm start
+* Run: npm start
+* Open the debug panel.
-* In debug panel, set launch configuration "WebApp & ClientApp-W"
+* Set launch configuration "WebApp & ClientApp"
-* Press F5 (debug) or Ctrl-F5 (run without debugging)
+* Press F5

-The ClientApp will open in a browser.

-* Click any of the "About" menu items to see the documentation.
-* Click the location menu item "Boothbay Harbor".
-You will see the dashboard open for this location.

-To verify that ClientApp is calling the WebApp API to retrieve data.

-* Click "Proofread Transcript".
-You will see a video pane and transcribed text.
-Click the video play button.
-* Click "Add Tags to Transcript".
-You will see a transcript of a meeting to be tagged.
-* Click "View Latest Meeting".
-You will see a completed transcript for viewing.

-Most of the other dashboard cards do not call WebApp but return test data.

-ClientApp is served by the webpack-dev-server started with "npm start".
-WebApp uses the Kestrel server included in Asp.Net Core.
-The Kestrel server responds to Web API calls.
-But it proxies internal ClientApp requests to the webpack-dev-server.
+WebApp responds to Web API calls.
+But it proxies internal client requests to the dev server started with "npm start".

-## Debug/Run ClientApp standalone
+## Debug ClientApp standalone
 * In app.module.ts, change "isAspServerRunning" from true to false.
- *  npm start
+* Run: npm start
+* Open the debug panel.
-* In debug panel, set launch configuration "ClientApp"
+* Set launch configuration "ClientApp"
-* Press F5 (debug) or Ctrl-F5 (run without debugging)
+* Press F5

-When "isAspServerRunning" is set to false, stub services are used, instead of calling the WebApp API.
-This is useful for when we are only modifying code in ClientApp.

-## Debug/Run WorkflowApp
+## Debug WorkflowApp
+* Open the debug panel.
-* In debug panel, set launch configuration "WorkflowApp"
+* Set launch configuration "WorkflowApp"
-* Press F5 (debug) or Ctrl-F5 (run without debugging)
+* Press F5

-When the WorkflowApp starts it:
-* Copies some test files into the Datafles/RECEIVED folder: a transcript PDF file and a recording MP4 file.
-* Processes the transcript PDF file and creates a JSON file ready to be tagged.
-* Process the recording MP4 file by transcribing it in the cloud and creates a JSON file ready to be proofread.

-The results can be found in Datafiles/PROCESSING.
+## Notes

+We dont run "npm start" from the launch configuration ""WebApp & ClientApp" so that we can start or stop either one independently.

 --------------------------------------------------------------
 # Develop with Visual Studio